-Hide away in your own overwater bungalow in Fiji… Indulge in the elegance of a celebrity-owned villa in the Caribbean… Or reconnect with nature in a private wildlife sanctuary in the Seychelles… There’s an island for any traveler’s dream.
+Hide away in your own overwater bungalow in the Maldives.
+Indulge in the elegance of a celebrity-owned villa in the Caribbean.
+Or reconnect with nature on a jungle island off Madagascar….
+There’s an island for any traveler’s dream.
 And from the ultimate birthday blowout to a multi-gen reunion or a couple’s retreat, a private island resort getaway fits the bill for nearly every occasion.
 Read on for our picks of the best private island resorts the world over.

 Private Island Resorts in North America and the Caribbean

 Pampering relaxation and understated elegance abound at this celebrity favorite in Turks & Caicos.
 The spacious freestanding beach houses and light-filled private villas (some of which are owned by the likes of Donna Karan) are set back along the white-sand beach that rings the island and offer the ultimate private experience.
 With daily yoga, Asian-inspired treatments at the spa (a guest favorite), Caribbean-fresh meals from the island’s two restaurants and paddle board cruises through the island’s mangroves, COMO Parrot Cay is high on our list for a glam Caribbean escape

 Your castaway dreams come true at Little Palm Island, a secluded gem on Little Torch Key.
 Upon arrival at the shore station, you’ll be greeted with the signature welcome drink, a mouthwatering tropical medley topped with shredded coconut marinated in rum.
 This pampering private island oasis is beloved by couples, and is home to 30 ocean-facing beach bungalows spread throughout tropical gardens.
 Days can be spent sunning by the pool, indulging in the luxurious spa or adventuring across the island, where activities include boating, scuba diving and eco tours in the Great White Heron Wildlife Refuge.